-In September 2016 GRIT&ROCK announced a launch of an annual international FIRST ASCENT EXPEDITION PRIZE to enable female first ascents.
+In September 2016 GRIT&ROCK announced a launch of an annual international FIRST ASCENT EXPEDITION AWARD to enable female first ascents.
 The award, the largest of its kind globally, funds projects of female-led expedition teams up to the amount of USD 10,000.
 The aims of the annually awarded prize is to promote and encourage female participation in pioneering alpine ascents.
 The Award is open to individuals and climbing teams with majority female participation and is meant to provide funding for those who need it most.
 Over the past three years, expeditions supported with the GRIT&ROCK grants have resulted a number of new ascents.

 The award is judged in three categories: